 - You are looking for a ‘long-stay’ or a ‘single trip’ policy.
-A multi-trip policy is standard travel insurance for holidays – but usually only insurance you for trips of 30 days or less and is not suitable for IEC travel insurance.
+A multi-trip policy is standard travel insurance for holidays but usually, it only insures you for trips 30 days or less and is not suitable for IEC travel insurance.

 - The added extras – consider everything!
 This insurance may save you tens of thousands of dollars in the long run.

 Choosing the Right Insurer

 Insurance companies all have different terms and conditions – before you commit to a policy, read the fine print.
 For example, some policies may include a clause of proof of intent to return to your home country at the end of your visa.
 If you can’t prove this, any claims you make may be rejected.

 Trips home and further travelling – some companies have a condition written into their policies that you can only travel outside of Canada once or twice (this includes trips home).
 If you are planning further travel or may extend your stay after your visa expires, look for an IEC travel insurance policy with ‘extensions possible’.